therealnicoroshi/modlist/README.md

 Caps Lock + F11 = Toggle Wire Frame

-F11 = Toggle Reshade
+F11 = Toggle A matter of time widget and clock

 Backspace = Immersive Equipment Displays

 Shift + O = Open Animation Replacer

+Shift = Toggle use or take, and talk or pet for cats, dogs, and horses

 Ins = Blink Spell Hotkey (Can be modified in it's ini file)

-X = Toggle HUD and swan dive jump
+X = Toggle Compass HUD and swan dive jump

 C = Short Dive jump and quicklight